alpacahq/user-docs/content/example-algos/_index.md

 ---
-title: Example Algorithms
+title: Run Example Algorithms
-weight: 180
+weight: 30
 ---

-# Example Algorithms
+# Run Example Algorithms

 The following is a list of working example algorithms built by Alpaca and the developer community.
 They can be immediately deployed in paper or live trading, and best of all, they're free to use and customize for your own